 the broken line is closest to your lane, you may pass with caution.
 If the solid line is closest to your lane, passing is forbidden.
+A single, solid white line means travel in the same direction is permitted on both sides of the line.
+Crossing a single white line is discouraged.

-A double, solid yellow

-line separates travel
+A double, solid yellow line separates travel lanes moving in opposite directions.

-opposite directions.